Who is the Promoter of a Company?

 2. Casual or Occasional Promoters – These are individuals who cannot be involved with the company on a permanent basis; they promote sporadically, usually when they see a good opening, and then tend to other affairs once the company is founded.

-3. Entrepreneurial Promoters – They are basically those who think of the idea of a business and are willing to take risks and form the company to manage and operate it by itself.
+3. Entrepreneurial Promoters – They are basically those who think of the idea of a business and are willing to take risks and form the company to manage and operate it by themselves.
 Most of the time, they play a significant role in the long-term development and management of the business.

 7. Nominal Promoters – Nominal promoters may just lend their names for the purpose of endorsing the activities of a company without being engaged in its formation.
-They would then act as symbolic representatives receiving benefits for their services.
+They would then act as symbolic representative,s receiving benefits for their services.

 Functions and Duties of a Promoter